LenKagamine/lenkagamine.github.io/_projects/triggerbot.md

 This was our team's submission for McHacks 2017.

+TriggerBot relies on several tools that were provided at McHacks for a limited-time use.
+Our keys for these tools have long since expired, and so TriggerBot will lack some features and will no longer work as intended.

 ### Dependencies

 TriggerBot uses several APIs, each working on one distinct component: